Latke: History

 Although the fritter was not made in the Land of Israel during biblical times, the story behind the levivot is usually regarded as biblical, and appears in the story of Amnon and Tamar.
 Amnon, who lusted after his half-sister Tamar, pretended to be ill and asked their father David: "Let Tamar my sister come and prepare two levivot before my eyes, so I may eat from her hand" (2 Samuel 13:6).
 And it is written about Tamar: "She took the dough, kneaded it, and prepared the levivot before his eyes, and cooked them.
-Then she took the pan and served them to him…" (verses 8–9).
+Then she took the pan and served them to him..." (verses 8–9).

 Some version of latkes goes back to at least the Middle Ages.
 They were likely made of cheese (probably either ricotta or curd cheese), fried in poppyseed oil or butter, and served with fruit preserves.
 These cheese latkes were the most common kind of latke in Ashkenazi communities until the 19th century when the potato arrived in Eastern Europe.
 At the time, the cheapest and most readily available cooking fat was schmaltz, rendered poultry fat (usually from a goose or chicken), and due to Jewish dietary laws, which prohibit the mixing of meat and dairy products, alternatives to the cheese latke were introduced.
 These included buckwheat, rye flour, or root vegetables endemic to the region, such as turnips.
-As the potato became popular in Eastern Europe, it was quickly adopted to the point that today, latke is almost synonymous with potatoes.
+As the potato became popular in Eastern Europe (particularly in Poland and Ukraine) along with crop shortages, it was quickly adopted to the point that today, latke is almost synonymous with potatoes.

-The latke is traditionally prepared during the Hanukkah holiday to commemorate the miracle of the oil in the Jewish Temple in Jerusalem lasting eight days.
+The latke carries religious symbolism within Judaism, and is traditionally prepared during the Hanukkah holiday to commemorate the miracle of the oil in the Jewish Temple in Jerusalem lasting eight days.